abdabughazaleh/tree-ms-project/README.md

 # Tree MS Project (Abd AbuGhazaleh)
 ---
 **Important Note**
 In the SonarQube report you will find Idenity MS not pass. the becouse i used H2 Database with data.sql default records. to insert test users. and also (2	Vulnerabilities) that becouse i used some way to ecnypt accounts number.
 ---
+### Note : The postman collection within project folder.
 ### _Abdelkadem AbuGhazaleh_
 #### abdabughazaleh@hotmail.com